MehdiMahmoodi/Python_ENV_Create/README.md

 ## Specifying a location for an environment

 You can control where a conda environment lives by providing a path to a target directory when creating the environment.
-For example, the following command will create a new environment in a subdirectory of the current working directory called envs:
+You need to navigate to the subdirectory which you want to have the env (your project folder) through the terminal/anaconda prompt, then create the ENV.
+For example, the following command will create a new environment in a subdirectory of the current working directory called myenvs:

-conda create --prefix ./envs jupyterlab=0.35 matplotlib=3.1 numpy=1.16
+conda create --prefix ./myenvs jupyterlab=0.35 matplotlib=3.1 numpy=1.16

 You then activate an environment created with a prefix using the same command used to activate environments created by name:

 conda activate ./envs

-Specifying a path to a subdirectory of your project directory when creating an environment has the following benefits:

-        It makes it easy to tell if your project uses an isolated environment by including the environment as a subdirectory.

-        It makes your project more self-contained as everything, including the required software, is contained in a single project directory.

-An additional benefit of creating your project’s environment inside a subdirectory is that you can then use the same name for all your environments.
-If you keep all of your environments in your envs folder, you’ll have to give each environment a different name.

-There are a few things to be aware of when placing conda environments outside of the default envs folder.

     Conda can no longer find your environment with the --name flag.
 You’ll generally need to pass the --prefix flag along with the environment’s full path to find the environment.